joel-lzb/TimeDetective/README.md

 ## HOWTO ##
-1. To use this package, first ensure Shiny Server is installed [according to the manual] (https://shiny.rstudio.com/products/shiny/download-server/), running and that port `3838` is open (default port).
+1. To use this package, first ensure Shiny Server is installed [according to the manual](https://shiny.rstudio.com/products/shiny/download-server/), running and that port `3838` is open (default port).

 2. Clone or download this directory into the `/srv/shiny-server/` directory (or wherever the shiny app directories are stored on your server).